 13. Meeting Your Neighbors

-We already mentioned meeting your neighbors, but it’s worth doing anyway, even if you don’t believe that the owners are moving under suspicious circumstances.
+We already mentioned meeting your neighbours, but it’s worth doing anyway, even if you don’t believe that the owners are moving under suspicious circumstances.
 As you’ll be living close to these people you’ll likely get to know them well, and you want to make sure they are the kind of people that you want to live by.
-You should consider visiting a property at different times of day to make sure the neighbors don’t throw wild parties or have dodgy dealings going on!
+You should consider visiting a property at different times of day to make sure the neighbours don’t throw wild parties or have dodgy dealings going on!

 14. Local Amenities

 Do you have everything you need close by?
 If you don’t, are there good transport links?
 What sort of things do you need close by to live comfortably?
-Shopping, food, and other amenities, or do you want to live in the peace and quiet?
+Shopping, food, and other amenities, or do you want to live in peace and quiet?

 15. Is There Room For Negotiation?

 Finally, consider whether there’s any room for negotiation when you make an offer.
 Now, you don’t want to make a ridiculously low offer.
 You might offend the seller, and this isn’t a game.
 Make what you believe to be a fair offer, and don’t try to pretend that you don’t care about the property.
 Be a grown-up about it – they will see through you.

 If you consider these 15 essential things when buying a property, you should end up with the right one for you.
 Plus if you’re considering getting into the real estate sales sector, you can read our detailed article about setting up a real estate agency in Cyprus it’s not as hard as you think!
 Leave any of your own tips below!